 Are you looking to make your own wargaming or scale model terrain features?
 Foam is the probably the most versatile building material for making DIY tabletop terrain.
 You’ll probably want a good hot wire foam knife.
 Cutting foam with a regular hobby knife (or utility knife) is messy.
 A hot wire cutter tool is a useful tool to speed up making model foam terrain.

-Hot wire foam cutters are useful for many hobby craft and construction projects including:
+Hot wire foam cutters are useful for many hobby craft and construction projects.
+Here are some example of things you can use a hot wire cutter for:

 - Terrain and scenery construction